 28. You regard every “death,” “murder,” or incarceration of blacks with suspicion

 29. You know that proof is a means to ease questions, so you take it at face value.
-Proof isn’t proof in white americas, it’s hush info
+Proof isn’t proof in white america, it’s hush info

-30. Your biggest fear is not unemployment or even death, but being an Uncle Tom or Aunt Thomasina, or a weak representation of blackness
+30. Your biggest fear is not unemployment or even death, but being an Uncle Tom or Aunt Thomasina, or any weak representation of blackness

 31. You don’t see whites who adopt black children, or take on black adults or children as projects as generous, but self-righteous white saviors

 32. You become more empathetic to the burdens facing black people

 33. You are turned off by the “Divine 9” and see it as weakness if not one of the many forms of contemporary slavery

 34. You find yourself laughing less, and thinking more

 35. You know that gay rights, the muslim ban, and feminism are all means to deflect focus from blacks and racism